timwassenburg/default-model-order/README.md

 </div>

 ## Features
-I always thought overwriting the boot method in a model, to add default sorting made it look a bit messy.
-So I decided to make this super simple package.
-Basically all it does is moving the code to a trait to clean the model up.
+I used to think that overwriting the boot method in a model to add default sorting made it look messy.
+Therefore, I decided to create a simple package that moves the code to a trait to clean up the model.
+As a result, all model collections in your project will be sorted by default.

 ## Installation
 Install the package with composer.